What is involved in Dialectical Behaviour Therapy (DBT)?

 However, independent of what caused the problem, we do have to solve it.
 DBT helps you to give up judgment and the idea of “good and bad” and instead evaluate the consequences of behaviour by focussing on what is effective and what works.

-DBT is usually delivered in a group as well as individual sessions; however, at this stage Kerry is only offering DBT individual skills training.
-If you are interested in DBT skills training, please contact Kerry to discuss whether your support needs will be suitable for individual sessions.
+DBT is usually delivered in a group as well as individual sessions; however, at this stage we are only offering DBT individual skills training.
+If you are interested in DBT skills training, please contact us to discuss whether your support needs will be suitable for individual sessions or whether you would be better suited to enrolling in the group skills programs available at The Melbourne DBT Centre, The Epworth Clinic, The Melbourne Clinic, Spectrum, headspace Knox (if you are 18-25) or Delmont Hospital.